francoisgirard51/francoisgirard51/README.md

 - [A strategy case, American Airlines and the olive story.](https://medium.com/strategy-and-tactics/a-strategy-case-american-airline-and-the-olive-story-82fcae3ab868?sk=9362883b59b3106aa85031a22c953bfc)
 - [A strategy case, Toyota and the art of operational charity.](https://medium.com/strategy-and-tactics/a-strategy-case-toyota-and-the-art-of-operational-charity-f0d20b2f127b?sk=0eac35e3619dffd0ff90d72ac744613d)
 - [A strategy case, Salomon and dominating without crushing.](https://medium.com/strategy-and-tactics/a-strategy-case-salomon-and-dominating-without-crushing-135283accf9b)

+## Pro bono consulting
+If you are a NGO, I would be happy to support you with my skills.
+You can contact me here: francois.l.girard@protonmail.com